Developing a Creative Résumé

-Whether you are a co-op student, graduating senior, or alum, you may want to consider developing a creative resume in addition to a more traditional style resume.
-Employers spend only 6 seconds, on average, viewing a resume.
-By incorporating a few simple ideas, your creative resume can help you stand out in a fiercely competitive hiring climate.
+Whether you are a co-op student, graduating senior, or alum, you may want to consider developing a creative résumé in addition to a more traditional-style résumé.
+Employers may spend less than one minute viewing a résumé.
+By incorporating a few simple ideas, your creative résumé can help you stand out in a fiercely competitive hiring climate.

 - Explore creativity in the content as well as the design.
 Include items that reflect your skills in a variety of ways, including academic projects, research, freelance work, professional associations, and activities.
 Demonstrate your personality by indicating unique hobbies, foreign language skills, travel, goals, special talents, and more.